 The idea was heartfelt, original, and profound.
 It had also landed Céline deep in the Dark (German) Forest (both literally and metaphorically).

-A couple of weeks ago I wrote about the Dark Forest, the scary, discouraging place we often get stuck in the middle of big, ambitious creative projects.
+A couple of weeks ago I wrote about the Dark Forest, the scary, discouraging place we often get trapped in when we’re feeling stuck on a project— particularly in the middle of big, ambitious creative projects.
 And I talked a lot about the value of having a plan, how that can help you keep moving forward.

 And a plan that breaks down your work into doable, understandable pieces is super important.
 But a plan that gets you sitting day after day and staring at your notes as they become increasingly incomprehensible is not a plan you’ll follow for long.